preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 .. image:: create-form.png

 + **Scope**: Decide where the form should be available.
 Default is the current app.
-+ **Type**: Here you can select the types of forms to be available to create.
++ **Type**: Here you can select the form type to be available to create.
 The types are set up in Omnia admin.

 Create page
 -------------